 I’ll take care of my soul

-And, most important of all, I’ll collaborate only with those brands which are honest, transparent, and have integrity.
+And, what’s most important, I’ll collaborate only with those brands which are honest, transparent, and have integrity.

 Working as a freelance copywriter: from “anticopywriting” to copywriting

-In the end, I don’t think that working as a freelance copywriter represents a 666 experience, in the negative sense of the word.
+In the end, I wouldn’t say that working as a freelance copywriter represents a “666 experience”, being something negative.

-What I think is that engaging in copywriting and being freelance isn’t an easy or safe way to make your living from writing (at least not in Spain).
+What I consider is that engaging in copywriting and being freelance is neither an easy nor a safe way to make one’s living from writing.

-Still, I invested SIX MONTHS of my life trying to make it happen just to reach SIX LESSONS and make SIX DECISIONS.
-In that context, working as a freelance copywriter was a 666 experience.
+However, I spent the last SIX MONTHS of my life trying to make it happen just to learn SIX LESSONS and make SIX DECISIONS.
+Taking that into account, I suppose I could say that working as a freelance copywriter was a “666 experience”.

-Finally, the essential aspect of the experience is that it made me see the following: there’s no difference among freelance, agency, and corporate copywriting.
-The real difference is between “anticopywriting” and copywriting.
+Finally, this experience made me realise that there’s no difference between freelance, agency, and corporate copywriting.
+The only difference is between “anticopywriting” and copywriting.